EMI Shielding Webinar On-Demand

 emi shielding webinar

-Specialty Silicone Products (SSP) is offering an in-depth EMI shielding webinar for on-demand viewing.
-EMI/RFI Gasketing: Outside the Box Solutions to Protect What’s in the Box is available on YouTube and contains valuable lessons about protecting enclosures against electromagnetic interference (EMI).
-SSP’s webinar dispels myths about metal-filled elastomers, examines common drawing specifications, and describes SpecShield™ silicones for reducing costs and improving performance.
+Specialty Silicone Products (SSP) is sharing an in-depth EMI shielding webinar for on-demand viewing.
+EMI/RFI Gasketing: Outside the Box Solutions to Protect What’s in the Box is also available on YouTube and contains valuable lessons about protecting enclosures against electromagnetic interference (EMI).

 Silver isn’t the only available fill material either.
 Silicones that contain silver particles provide excellent EMI shielding, but silver is subject is to volatility in the precious metals market.
 If the price of silver skyrockets, an EMI gasket that costs $15 today could cost several times that amount next year.
 In industries such as aerospace and defense, cost overruns like this are unacceptable.
 Delays caused by long lead times are problematic, too.
-Fortunately, SpecShield™ silicones also address these challenges.
+Fortunately, SSP’s EMI elastomers also address these challenges.

-Engineers need cost-effective, readily-available materials, but some EMI shielding gaskets must meet MIL-DTL-83528 requirements.
+Engineers need cost-effective, readily-available materials, but some EMI shielding gaskets must meet MIL-DTL-83528 Type A, B, C, D, and K requirements.
 Older part drawing may even reference the MIL-G-25988 standard instead.
-SSP’s SpecShield™ solutions include materials that meet the lettered sections of the MIL-DTL-83528 specification.
-SSP also shares third-party shielding reports, indicates which SpecShield™ elastomers have a Qualified Product Listing (QPL), and even offers fluorosilicone compounds for chemical resistance.
+SSP’s solutions include materials that meet the lettered sections of the MIL-DTL-83528 specification.
+SSP also shares third-party shielding reports, indicates which EMI silicones have a Qualified Product Listing (QPL), and even offers fluorosilicone compounds for chemical resistance.

 Watch the EMI Shielding Webinar

-Watch SSP’s EMI/RFI Gasketing: Outside the Box Solutions to Protect What’s in the Box webinar to learn more about EMI gaskets.
-As you’ll discover, SpecShield™ materials support gasket molding and a variety of cutting techniques, include both die cutting and water jet cutting.
-Then, when you’re ready to request a quote or receive more information, contact SSP on-line or email Dominic Testo.
+Watch SSP’s EMI shielding webinar to learn more about EMI gaskets.
+As you’ll discover, our materials support gasket molding and a variety of cutting techniques, include both die cutting and water jet cutting.
+Then, when you’re ready to request a quote or receive more information, contact us.

 Recent Posts